sistemicorp/p01-upyrpc/README.md

 >>>
 ```
 In step 2 above, with verbosity set, you can see the commands being sent to the server.
 Copy and paste
 those commands in the REPL for debugging.
+In the above session, `upyrpc_main.upyrpc.ret(method='version')` had
+to be executed twice before the expected return object was retrieved.
+This is because debug statements
+in the return queue are always returned, no matter what method was requested.
+Note the `ret()` supports getting
+all the return objects at once which may suite your needs better.

 ## Future